1982FenceHopper/x_quick_scraper/README.md

 ./run.sh
 ```

-CSV files should be outputted to your current working directory
+CSV files should be outputted to the 'output/' folder in your current working directory

 ## License